+The PA5-20007 immunogen is located within the last 50 amino acids of PUMA.
 The immunogenic sequence is identical between the A and B forms of PUMA.

 In Western blot applications, this antibody detects a band at ~23kDa.
 A suggested positive control is K562 cell lysate.